rchomczyk/lavender/README.md

 ## lavender (*lawenda*)

-An experimental messaging library, aiming for simplicity and performance.
+An experimental packet messaging library, aiming for simplicity and performance.

 ### Get started